Irgendwie, irgendwo, irgendwann: Jan Delay version

 In 1999, Jan Delay with Denyo and Beginner covered "Irgendwie, irgendwo, irgendwann" for the compilation album Das gibt's nur einmal of the TV project Pop 2000 by ARD and Viva.
 Just like the original this cover was also successful in Germany.
 Unlike the original, this version contains a rap verse.

 The music video was filmed on a beach, starting with Jan Delay with a dog in his arms, and some women.
 While he performs the song, you can see fish and a couple of women swimming in the water.
-They also keep a few signs up showing among other things 77 and Nazis out.
-At the end of a radio clips will be thrown into the water.
+They also keep a few signs up showing among other things "77" and "Nazis out".
+At the end of the music video a radio is thrown into the water.